SaimonMR/marsupial_optimizer/README.md

 This is a repository forked from the original: **robotics-upo/marsupial_optimizer**, which momentarily is in updating.
 As the maintainer of the original repository, I am in charge to keep public the package published together with the paper **Optimization-based Trajectory Planning for Tethered Aerial Robots** in ICRA'20.

-Please cite our new journal paper if you use our method in your research:
+Please cite the next paper if you use our method in your research:
 S. Martínez-Rozas, D. Alejo, F. Caballero and L. Merino, "Optimization-based Trajectory Planning for Tethered Aerial Robots," 2021 IEEE International Conference on Robotics and Automation (ICRA), 2021, pp. 362-368, doi: 10.1109/ICRA48506.2021.9561062.

 ```